A Golden Retriever eating food with probiotics for dogs added

 How do Pre- and Probiotics Work?

-Right after your dog has tucked into a nutritious meal, prebiotics and probiotics get to work and begin doing the important work to keep your dog's stomach healthy.
+Right after your dog has tucked into a nutritious meal, prebiotics and probiotics begin doing the important work to support your dog's digestion.

 Probiotics turn into helpful bacteria in your dog's gut after they're broken down.
-These bacteria join the other 'good' bacteria in your dog's digestive system, making it stronger.
+These bacteria join the other 'good' bacteria in your dog's digestive system.

 However, prebiotics work a bit differently.
 They can't be digested by the body, so they travel through your dog's stomach and intestines untouched until they reach the colon.
 There, friendly bacteria change them into something called short-chain fatty acids (SCFA), which become an appetising food source for other 'friendly' bacteria.
 This helps those good bacteria get stronger and multiply.